-The Call Logs is a database of all calls received by your company, including details about the calls and actual recordings.
+The Call Logs is a database of all calls received or dialled by your company.
+It includes details about each calls and actual recordings of call flow segements.
 Using the Call Logs menu you can review, sort, and search calls from any date.

 Selecting What Calls Are to Be Shown